thomanil/mineverktoy/README.md

 `npm install `

-`npm run dev` to launch site locally
+`npm run dev` to launch site locally at localhost:4321: web pages will auto-reload if you save any changes while you have that running.

 # Editing interviews